MrElvo/CyberPathFinder-ToolKit/README.md

-# CyberPathFinder-ToolKit

-This Python script serves as a versatile penetration testing toolkit, allowing you to perform network reconnaissance and web directory scanning using popular tools like Nmap and Dirsearch.
-It provides an interactive command-line interface with color-coded menus and options for customizing your scans.
+This Python script provides a comprehensive penetration testing toolkit for network reconnaissance and web directory scanning.
+It integrates popular tools like Nmap, Dirsearch, Burp Suite, and Nikto into an interactive command-line interface with color-coded menus and customizable options.

-**Features**

-Nmap and Dirsearch Integration: You can initiate Nmap and Dirsearch scans from the menu, providing flexibility for both network and web application testing.
+**Key Features:**<br>
+**Nmap, Dirsearch, Burp Suite, and Nikto Integration:** Initiate scans using Nmap for network mapping, Dirsearch for web directory enumeration, Burp Suite for web application testing, and Nikto for web server vulnerability scanning.<br>
+**

-Customizable Flags: Easily customize scan flags and options for Nmap and Dirsearch to tailor your penetration testing needs.
+Customizable Flags**: Easily tailor your scans by customizing flags and options for Nmap and Dirsearch.<br>

-Change Target: Change your target (IP or URL) on the fly without restarting the script.
+**Change Target on the fly: **Modify your target (IP or URL) without restarting the script, enhancing flexibility during testing.<br>

-Interactive Menus: User-friendly menus guide you through scan options and configurations.
+**Interactive Menus:** User-friendly menus guide you through scan configurations, ensuring a smooth testing experience.<br>

-**Usage**
+**File Download Menu:** Download files from URLs using wget or curl directly from the toolkit.<br>

+**Usage**:<br>

 Clone the repository to your local machine.<br>
 Ensure you have Python 3 installed.<br>
 Install the required libraries by running pip install -r requirements.txt.<br>
-Run the script by executing python penetration_toolkit.py.<br>
+Run the script using python penetration_toolkit.py.<br>
-Follow the on-screen menus to perform Nmap and Dirsearch scans.<br>
+Follow the on-screen menus to perform scans and file downloads.<br>

-**Disclaimer**
-This toolkit is intended for educational and ethical use only.
-Be sure to obtain proper authorization before conducting any penetration tests on networks or web applications you do not own or have explicit permission to test.
+**Disclaimer:** This toolkit is intended exclusively for educational and ethical purposes.
+Always obtain proper authorization before conducting penetration tests on networks or web applications that you do not own or lack explicit permission to test.